vuestorefront/storefront-ui/apps/docs/components/components/tabsitem.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The VsfTabsItem is the VsfButton component which needs to have unique id passed by uid prop and allows to put icon, counter or text content in separate slots.
 ---
 #  TabsItem

-The tabs consist of two separate components `VsfTabs` and `VsfTabsItem`.
-The first one is the wrapper for the list of tabs whish also includes VsfScrollable component allowing to scroll when window is to small for all tabs.
-The second one is the VsfButton component which needs to have unique id passed by `uid` prop and allows to put icon, counter or text content in separate slots.
+{{ $frontmatter.description }}

+## Notes

+`VsfTabsItem` needs to receive unique id passed by `uid` prop (it can be number, string or symbol).
 ## Props

 | Prop name           | Type                        | Default value | Possible values                        |